by Bill McBride on 4/07/2015 12:13:00 PM

 Note: This is not Mortgage Equity Withdrawal (MEW) data from the Fed.
 The last MEW data from Fed economist Dr. Kennedy was for Q4 2008.

-The following data is calculated from the Fed's Flow of Funds data (released last week) and the BEA supplement data on single family structure investment.
-This is an aggregate number, and is a combination of homeowners extracting equity - hence the name "MEW", but there is little MEW right now - and normal principal payments and debt cancellation.
+The following data is calculated from the Fed's Flow of Funds data (released this morning) and the BEA supplement data on single family structure investment.
+This is an aggregate number, and is a combination of homeowners extracting equity - hence the name "MEW", but there is still little (but increasing) MEW right now - and normal principal payments and debt cancellation.